 EMERGING PLAYWRIGHTS’ UNIT

 The Emerging Playwrights’ Unit (EPU) is an annual program designed for playwrights in the early stages of their careers, who will each spend the year-long residency writing a new play.
 Playwrights attend monthly meetings to receive dramaturgical input, to discuss ideas around playwriting and dramaturgy, and to share and reflect on each other’s writing.
-Plays are read by professional actors as part of the workshopping process.
+The development process also includes a workshop with professional actors and culminates in a staged reading.
 EPU playwrights receive a stipend for participation and tickets to Arts Club productions staged during the residency.

-For more information, contact the program director, Associate Artistic Director Stephen Drover: email@example.com
+For more information, contact the program director, Stephen Drover, New Works & Professional Engagement, at firstname.lastname@example.org.

 COMMUNITY OUTREACH SUPPORTER